tooichitake/NES-Learning-Environment/README.md

 gym.register_envs(nesle)

-# Release wheel: ROMs are bundled -> no rom_path needed.
+# Release wheel: ROMs are bundled, so no rom_path is needed.
 env = gym.make("NESLE/SuperMarioBros-1-1-v3")

-# Custom / from-source ROMs: register a folder once (copied + indexed by SHA-1)...
+# Custom or source-build ROMs: register a folder once.
 nesle.import_roms("/path/to/roms")
-#   ...or per-process:  export NESLE_ROMS_DIR=/path/to/roms
+# Or set NESLE_ROMS_DIR=/path/to/roms for the process.
-#   ...or per-call:     gym.make("NESLE/SuperMarioBros-1-1-v3", rom_path="/path/to/smb.nes")
+# Or pass rom_path directly to gym.make(...).

 nesle.get_all_game_ids()       # every supported game id
 nesle.get_rom_path(game_id)    # bundled ROM path, if present